-Now, a quick summary of the back story that Isaiah assumes you know… Recall the story of Genesis 12 onward, how God chose Abraham after the scattering of Babylon and promised to make him into a large nation that would mediate divine blessing to all of the nations (Gen 12:1-3, 22:15-18).
+Now, a quick summary of the back story that Isaiah assumes you know.
+Recall the story of Genesis 12 onward, how God chose Abraham after the scattering of Babylon and promised to make him into a large nation that would mediate divine blessing to all of the nations (Genesis 12:1-3, 22:15-18).
 That promise got developed as Abraham’s family grew, ended up in slavery in Egypt, and then was rescued out of slavery and brought to the foot of Mt.
-Sinai (Ex 1-18).
-There, at the mountain, God asked the Israelites to obey all the terms of the covenant so that they could be God’s priestly representatives to all the nations (Ex 19:1-6).
+Sinai (Exodus 1-18).
+There, at the mountain, God asked the Israelites to obey all the terms of the covenant so that they could be God’s priestly representatives to all the nations (Exodus 19:1-6).
 However, as the story went on, we watched the family of Abraham fail at this task (remember the book of Judges?).
-So, God raised up a royal leader who would be faithful on behalf of the unfaithful people, David.
-Yet, even this leader had his failures (adultery, murder), and so God promised that the ideal leader for Israel would come in the future, from David’s line.
-The key story was 2 Samuel 7, where God promised that a faithful king would arise and lead Israel towards faithfulness, and that he would rule over the nations forever and ever.
+God raised up David, a royal leader who would be faithful on behalf of the unfaithful people.
+Yet, even this leader had his failures (adultery, murder).
+So God promised that the ideal leader for Israel would come in the future, from David’s line.
+The key story was 2 Samuel 7, where God promised that a faithful king would arise and lead Israel towards faithfulness.
+This king would rule over the nations forever and ever.

 David himself was not that king, nor was his son, nor were any of his descendants for that matter.
 Because of this, when we open the book of Isaiah, we’re anticipating this promised king from the line of David who will fulfill the ancient promises of God to Abraham, Israel, and David.
 Isaiah does not disappoint.
 One of the main themes of this book is the future hope of this anticipated king.

-In chapter 1, we learned that the Davidic rulers in Jerusalem have become murderers and thieves (Isa 1:21-26).
+In chapter 1, we learned that the Davidic rulers in Jerusalem have become murderers and thieves (Isaiah 1:21-26).
 God promised he would purify Israel with a coming act of divine justice, and only the repentant would be redeemed.
-He was referring to the Assyrian empire gathering just over the horizon, taking out Israelite cities everywhere (Isa 5:24-30).
-However, he trusted God’s ancient promise to David, and he knew that this act of judgment would not be God’s final word.
-And so, his hope for a future ruler is introduced in the opening chapter: “I will restore your rulers as in the beginning… and you [Jerusalem] will be called ‘city of righteousness, the faithful city’” (1:26).
+He was referring to the Assyrian empire gathering just over the horizon, taking out Israelite cities everywhere (Isaiah 5:24-30).
+But he trusted God’s ancient promise to David.
+He knew that this act of judgment would not be God’s final word.
+Isaiah’s hope for a future ruler is introduced in the opening chapter: “I will restore your rulers as in the beginning… and you [Jerusalem] will be called ‘city of righteousness, the faithful city’” (1:26).

 Israel’s sin > Divine justice: Assyria > Restoration of Israel with a new king > Peace on earth!

 The rest of the book of Isaiah picks up and develops this storyline, introducing new twists along the way.
 If you grasp this basic storyline, you’ve got the main idea.
-The poems and narratives to follow show how Assyria came to town and ruined much of the southern kingdom (Isa 3-11).
-Isaiah confronted one Davidic king, Ahaz (Isa 7), who ended up being as faithless as his ancestors, and so Isaiah looked forward to a king who would be like David and have radical faith to save Israel from the Assyrian threat.
-This is the king described in the famous poem in Isaiah 9:1-7 (the excerpt below is from 9:2, 6-7):
+The poems and narratives to follow show how Assyria came to town and ruined much of the southern kingdom (Isaiah 3-11).
+Isaiah confronted one Davidic king, Ahaz (Isaiah 7), who ended up being as faithless as his ancestors, and so Isaiah looked forward to a king who would be like David and have radical faith to save Israel from the Assyrian threat.
+This is the king described in the famous poem in Isaiah 9:1-7:

 Would the real King from the line of David please stand up?